 Tenure-Track Position in Mechanical Engineering

 The Mechanical Engineering Department features small class sizes, hands-on laboratory experiences, and strong support for faculty research and professional development.
-The Department has eleven tenured/tenure-track faculty and graduates fifty to sixty majors each year, of whom approximately thirty percent are women.
-The program features laboratory experiences in each year of the curriculum and offers five to six student-selected capstone design projects annually.
-Our engineering students take advantage of attending a liberal arts institution with many of them choosing a dual major or a minor in a non-engineering program as well as participating in our nationally-recognized study abroad program that is integrated into our four-year degree.
+The Department has twelve tenure stream faculty and graduates fifty to sixty majors each year, of whom approximately forty five percent are from groups typically underrepresented in engineering and thirty percent are women.
+The program features laboratory experiences in each year of the curriculum and offers five to six student-selected year-long capstone design projects annually.
+Engineering students take advantage of attending a liberal arts institution with many of them choosing to double major or minor in a non-engineering program as well as participating in a nationally-recognized study abroad program that is integrated into the four-year degree.

-To apply, please submit application materials, including a cover letter, curriculum vitae, a statement of teaching philosophy including course interests, a statement of research including research area, accomplishments, and direction online, and three letters of reference at: Apply - Interfolio.
-In your cover letter, please address how your scholarship, teaching, and mentoring will support Lafayette College’s commitment to diversity and inclusion as articulated in the College’s diversity statement (diversity-statement · About · Lafayette College).
-Review of applications will begin March 8 and continue until the position is filled.
+To apply, please submit application materials, including a cover letter, curriculum vitae, a statement of teaching philosophy including course interests, a statement of research including research area, accomplishments, and future direction, and three letters of reference at: Apply - Interfolio.
+In the cover letter, please address how your scholarship, teaching, and mentoring will support Lafayette College’s commitment to diversity and inclusion as articulated in the College’s diversity statement (diversity-statement · About · Lafayette College).
+Review of applications will begin October 25 and will continue until the position is filled.